-- Make a thick paste of Mustard Seed by adding little salt and strain that paste through a strainer.
+- Make a thick paste of both types of Mustard Seeds by adding a little salt.

 - Marinade fish chunks with this paste and give those an overnight stand (5-6 hours).
 This step is important to get super soft Paturi.

-- Take the bowl full of marinated fish out of refrigerator at least one hour before cooking.
+- Take the bowl full of marinated fish out of the refrigerator for at least one hour before cooking.